TristanBoulesteix/Loran-Java-project/README.md

 - Class diagram (one per package).

-- sequence diagram (as much as you will find it useful to understand and explain the your program).
+- sequence diagram (as much as we will find it useful to understand and explain the your program).

 - A GIT report to identify the production of each member of the team.